pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 1. Select `pxbeta/service_endpoints` from the script drop-down menu (note: this is a Beta script).

-2. Select the drop down arrow next to the `service` argument, type `px-sock-shop/catalogue`, and press Enter to re-run the script.
+2. Select the drop-down arrow next to the `service` argument, type `px-sock-shop/catalogue`, and press Enter to re-run the script.

 > This script shows latency, error and throughput per logical endpoint for the given service.